Advertiser Disclosure

 However, if you rent high-end luxury vehicles, you might run into issues.
 For example, last month, I rented a BMW 430i convertible from Sixt in Los Angeles.
 This car starts at $58,700 but quickly gets more expensive based on its configuration.

 If you use an affected Chase card for rental car coverage, consider the cost of the car you’re renting.
-If the vehicle has an MSRP above $60,000 and your Chase card has these newly imposed limits, you may be better off purchasing protection from the rental car company or charging your rental to a card with higher coverage limits.
+If the vehicle has an MSRP above $60,000 and your Chase card has these new limits, you may be better off purchasing protection from the rental car company or charging your rental to a card with higher coverage limits.

 Advertisement